Teacher Certification Program for College Graduates (TCPCG)

 September 6, 2018— 6:00 p.m.

 October 24, 2018 — 6:00 p.m.

 **Community and Professional Building Room 212**

-All information sessions will be at the UConn Avery Point campus in the Community and Professional Building, Room 302, except where noted otherwise.
+All information sessions will be at the UConn Avery Point campus in the Community and Professional Building, Room numbers are noted.

 To RSVP or for more information regarding TCPCG please contact: